 This depends on whether or not the lender reports your payment history and loan status to credit bureaus.
 Some title lenders do report payments to credit bureaus.
 Some do not.

+While you can get an online title loan without a credit check this doe not mean the lender does not report your payments.
 Make sure to check with your lender to find out if they report payments.
 If the lender does report to credit bureaus, and, you default on your title loan, this will likely reduce your credit score.

 Finally, a default can result in repossession.
 This is typically the last resort for resolving the payment problem, but it can happen after one missed payment.
 Choosing your lender wisely to make sure repossession is indeed a last resort.